Government announces cut in purchase tax in effort to encourage investment among second homeowners and non residents buying in Israel

 Property investment in Israel a less volatile market

 The stock market is particularly volatile at the moment and many investors, both Israeli and foreign, have been badly burned in the capital markets.
 The real estate market in Israel is a stable market and yields a reasonable return.
 Reducing a direct tax such as the purchase tax, makes the investment only more rewarding.

 In recent weeks, Minister of Construction and Housing, Yaakov Litzman, initiated the introduction of lower purchase tax in peripheral areas only.
 This new ruling eliminates Litzman’s initiative and includes areas of high demand as well, since this is where most real estate activity takes place.
 While the state may now “earn” less on individual investment transactions, the anticipated increase in the volume of transactions is expected to be worth it.

-There is a concern, however, that with increasing the demand among investors, first-time home buyers may be hurt, yet again, by inflated prices, in an already expensive housing market.
-It is important to note that investors and the first -time buyers often compete with one another on less expensive apartments, priced between 1.5 to 1.7 million Shekels.
+There is a concern, however, that with increasing the demand among local investors and non residents buying in Israel, first-time homebuyers may be hurt, yet again, by inflated prices, in an already expensive housing market.
+It is important to note that investors and first-time buyers often compete with one another on less expensive apartments, priced between 1.5 to 1.7 million Shekels.
 Increasing demand among investors is likely to affect the price of such apartments – pushing it upward.

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.

 Interested in buying a home or investing in real estate in Israel?
 Contact Buyitinisrael.
 We’ll be happy to help you Buyitinisrael!